gvwilson/sensibleadventures/bookster/bookster.md

 And so Erileine found herself alone in the biggest town on Avaunt with time on her hands and money in her pocket.
 Emboldened by her success in finding the Three Rabbits, she asked a man walking by with a rack of skewered chickens over his shoulder for directions.
-Booksellers' Cross?
+Dreamers' Cross?
 Down that way was fastest.
 Erileine ducked to avoid being clouted by a dead chicken as he turned to describe the route.